jonnypeace/VPN-gateway/README.md

 curl ifconfig.co ; curl ifconfig.co/city ; curl ifconfig.co/country
 ~~~

-- Firewall rules for killswitch
+- FIREWALL RULES AND KILLSWITCH

 Lets clone this repo on the gateway, change directory, and provide necessary permissions for the scripts.
 ~~~